unixMiB/documents/README.md

-# documents
+# unixMiB documents

+## Repository details
-Documents of the unixMiB association
+This repository contains all the public documents of the unixMiB association

+## Repository structure
+- reports: contains the summary of unixMiB assosiation meetings